MatthijsvdVeer/vanderveer.io/content/blog/iot-hub-route-queries/index.md

 ---
 title: "Ensuring IoT Hub Treats Messages as JSON: A Step-by-Step Guide"
 date: "2023-04-09T12:00:00.000Z"
-description: "By default, IoT Hub receives message bodies as byte arrays, regardless of whether it's JSON format or not.
-Without the correct content properties, IoT Hub may not be able to correctly interpret the message content or apply the routing rules and filters that depend on JSON properties.
-To ensure that your messages are treated as JSON, you need to provide the necessary content properties."
+description: "IoT Hub receives message bodies as byte arrays, regardless of whether it's JSON format or not.
+To make routing work, you need to add some metadata!"
 ---

 # Introduction: